kourgeorge/project-origin/README.md

 However, the limitation of game environments is that the actions of the agents are limited and its goal is too strict.
 While it is nice to show how artificial agent can master games, it is more interesting to see  how artificial creatures can develop complex behavior, social behavior, and survival skills.

-Progect Origin aims at developing a sample environment to satisfy this unmet need.
+**Can we create intelligent creatures that can develop survival skills such as collaboration and communication?**
+Namely, being put in a challenging environment, can the state of the art AI, using trial and error and evolution, learn how to survive?
+Can it figure out complex behavior, from the procedural and social viewpoints, if that is required to their survival?
+Would they learn using their actions (moving, mating, fighting and producing sound) to flourish?
+Would they "understand" the effect of these actions on their own survival and on the environment?
+Would they develop non-obvious behavior showing their understanding of the effect of time and age?

+## The Story of Project Origin

-It is the first attempt to develop an environment that allows investigating how intelligence may be developed under a specific physics.
+Progect Origin is the first attempt to develop an environment that allows investigating how intelligence may be developed under a specific physics.
 How it can learn to survive and react to signals from the environment using reinforcement learning.
 An algorithm (a model) can develop such skills in the same way algorithm learn to play Atari 2600 games.